Wedding Photography FAQ

 You can add additional time to your package prior to the wedding day, at the regular rate.

-Consider that dinner and other reception events may be delayed or take longer than expected for reasons beyond your or my control so it is wise to schedule plenty of time for photography coverage in advance.
+Consider that dinner and other reception events may be delayed or take longer than expected for reasons beyond our control, so it is wise to schedule plenty of photography coverage.

 What equipment do you use, and do you bring backup equipment?

 I use multiple Canon professional cameras and lenses, and bring a back-up for every piece of equipment.
-Plus, my cameras write to two memory cards simultaneously, so you photos are backed up the moment I capture the image.
+My cameras write to two memory cards simultaneously, so your photographs are backed up the moment I capture every image.

 In addition to the cameras, I use a lighting system that few photographs do.
-My lighting system provides 100% assurance that you'll get bright and beautiful photographs no matter how dark the light is.
-With the flick of a few switches I can quickly go from bold, dramatic images to a soft, warm, and intimate.
+My lighting system provides 100% assurance that you'll get bright and beautiful photographs no matter how dark the lighting is.
+With a few changes, I can quickly go from light and airy, to bold and dramatic.

 How will you dress at our wedding?

 I dress professionally and do not want to distract from the bride and groom by calling attention to myself.
-I wear black dress slacks, a solid black or grey dri-fit polo shirt (long or short sleeved depending on temperature), and black dress shoes.
+I wear black dress shoes, black dress slacks, and a solid-color black or grey polo shirt.

 Do we provide a meal for you and the 2nd photographer?